-- 5 Although the payment rate was 0% for those PSU for which fiscal year 2021 was the final fiscal year of the evaluation period, we recognized that the COVID-19 pandemic was having a major impact on the business environment and produced effects through fiscal year 2022 and beyond.
-The Compensation Committee believed it was necessary to have an effective form of compens maximizing corporate value, improving shareholder value, and strengthening the sharing of interests with shareholders, and were, therefore, paying out a "Transformational FY22-RSU." - 6 From fiscal year 2023, payment type of RSU was changed to 1/3 payable as actual shares after each year.
+\5 Although the payment rate was 0% for those PSU for which fiscal year 2021 was the final fiscal year of the evaluation period, we recognized that the COVID-19 pandemic was having a major impact on the business environment and produced effects through fiscal year 2022 and beyond.
+The Compensation Committee believed it was necessary to have an effective form of compense maximizing corporate value, improving shareholder value, and strengthening the sharing of interests with shareholders, and were, therefore, paying out a "Transformational FY22-RSU."
+From fiscal year 2023, payment type of RSU was changed to 1/3 payable as actual shares after each year. ation aimed at licable period, to evaluate the achievement rate, the target value did not change and the value adjusted by deducting the one-time costs due to the divestiture of the Imaging Business from the companywide actual value was used as the actual value.